adityasabkb/hackAI/README.md

 ```

 4. Adding API key to path variable
-   1. Sign-in on [APILayer](https://apilayer.com/) to get your API key.
+   1. Sign-in on [Currency Data API](https://apilayer.com/marketplace/currency_data-api) on APILayer to get your API key.
-   2. Add CURRENCY_EXCHANGE_API=< your api key > to a .env file inside the src folder.
+   2. Add CURRENCY_EXCHANGE_API=< your API key > to a .env file inside the src folder.

 ## Run: